sarahtanja/lab-book/_posts/2023-02-13-protocol-dna-rna-extraction.md

 ### Label Tubes

-The samples originate from their 1.5mL cryo-vials, which are labelled with their sample IDs.
-Since it's important to keep track of which samples were extracted using the same kit, the same reagents, etc...  for batch effects, I will use extraction IDs (extr1, extr2, extr3 , etc.) to label samples that were processed together.
+The samples originate from their 1.5mL cryo-vials, which are labelled with their cryo_id.
+Since it's important to keep track of which samples were extracted using the same kit, the same reagents, the same day, etc.  for batch effects, I will use extraction IDs (extr1, extr2, extr3 , etc.) to label samples that were processed together.

-Each sample will need the following  7 tubes (purple labelled:
+Each sample will need the following  7 tubes labelled:

 ![label-7-tubes-diagram]({{ site.url }}{{ site.baseurl }}/assets/images/label-tube-diagram.jpeg)

-The intermediate tubes should be labelled with the sample-ID & extraction-ID
+The intermediate tubes should be labelled with the cryo_id & extraction_id
 ```
 1Ea extr1
 ```
-The **FINAL** tubes should be labelled with sample-ID, DNA/RNA, extraction-ID, date (ddMMMyy), & initials
+The **FINAL** tubes should be labelled with cryo_id, DNA/RNA, extraction_id, date (ddMMMyy), & initials
 ```
 1Ea
 RNA